 If an incident involved exposing environment variables or private configuration data, consider adding a rule to the Git Seekrets installation to prevent further incidents across TTS.

 - Questions?
-Ask in the #incident-response Slack channel
+Ask in the #g-security-compliance Slack channel

 - Need to find the Information System Security Officer (ISSO) or Information System Security Manager (ISSM) for a specific system?
 See the directory of contacts for GSA systems.
 (You’ll need to be on the GSA network or VPN to access the directory.)